I find it very fascinating that it’s possible to make money with unique hustles.

 Everyone wanted to know my “secret.”

 That’s when I realized no one was teaching the business of home staging.
-Perhaps because most courses were taught by people who had never actually had a successful home staging business.
+Perhaps because most courses were taught by people who never actually had a successful home staging business.

 By this point, I had figured out the winning business formula through a lot of trial and error.
 I felt bad for all the frustrated creative people writing to me.
 They loved decorating and truly wanted to help their clients but didn’t understand how to make a living from it.